-- Prior Poverty Guidelines and Federal Register References - A chart with percentages (e.g., 125 percent) of the guidelines (PDF) - Frequently Asked Questions (FAQs) on the Poverty Guidelines and Poverty - o Poverty guidelines gross or net income - o The poverty line for a state or city - The number of poor people in a state or city - o How the poverty line was developed - Further Resources on Poverty Measurement, Poverty Lines, and Their History - ASPE research on poverty - The Census Bureau's Poverty Home Page original version of the poverty measure - have never had separate figures for Alaska and Hawaii.
+- Prior Poverty Guidelines and Federal Register References - A chart with percentages (e.g., 125 percent) of the guidelines (PDF) - Frequently Asked Questions (FAQs) on the Poverty Guidelines and Poverty - Poverty guidelines gross or net income - The poverty line for a state or city

+- The number of poor people in a state or city

+- How the poverty line was developed

+- Further Resources on Poverty Measurement, Poverty Lines, and Their History

+- ASPE research on poverty

+- The Census Bureau's Poverty Home Page

+The separate poverty guidelines for Alaska and Hawaii reflect Office of Economic Opportunity administrative practice beginning in the 1966-1970 period.
+Note that the poverty thresholds - the original version of the poverty measure - have never had separate figures for Alaska and Hawaii.
 The poverty guidelines are not defined for Puerto Rico, the U.S. Virgin Islands, American Samoa, Guam, the Republic of the Marshall Islands, the Federated States of Micronesia, the Commonwealth of the Northern Mariana Islands, and Palau.
 In cases in which a Federal program using the poverty guidelines serves any of those jurisdictions, the Federal office which administers the program is responsible for deciding whether to use the contiguous-states-and-D.C. guidelines for those jurisdictions or to follow some other procedure.